Lijun1991/42-printf/README.md

 After a variable argument list is invalidated by va_end(), it can be reinitialized with va_start() or made a copy of another variable argument list with va_copy().

+ #include <stdio.h>

+     int
+     printf(const char * restrict format, ...);

+  the printf() family of functions produces output according to a format as described below.

+  Extended locale versions of these functions are ducumented in printf_l(3). see xlocale(3)

+  These functions write the output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument facilities of stdarg(3)) are converted for output.

+  The format string is composed of zero or more directives: ordinary characters (not %), which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
+  Each conversion specification is introduced by the % charactor.
+The arguments must correspond properly (after type promotion) with the cnoversion specifier.
+After the %, the following appear in sequence.